ZhuLeon/Internet-Traffic-Data-Analysis/README.md

     …

 ### Feature 4
-Your final task is to detect patterns of three consecutive failed login attempts over 20 seconds in order to block all further attempts to reach the site from the same IP address for the next 5 minutes.
-Each attempt that would have been blocked should be written to a log file named `blocked.txt`.
+Detects patterns of three consecutive failed login attempts over 20 seconds in order to block all further attempts to reach the site from the same IP address for the next 5 minutes.
+Each attempt that would have been blocked is written to a file named `blocked.txt`.

-The site’s fictional owners don’t expect you to write the actual web server code to block the attempt, but rather want to gauge how much of a problem these potential security breaches represent.

-Detect three failed login attempts from the same IP address over a consecutive 20 seconds, and then write to the `blocked.txt` file any subsequent attempts to reach the site from the same IP address over the next 5 minutes.
+After detecting three failed login attempts from the same IP address over a consecutive 20 seconds, we then write to the `blocked.txt` file any subsequent attempts to reach the site from the same IP address over the next 5 minutes.

 For example, if the third consecutive failed login attempt within a 20 second window occurred on `01/Aug/1995:00:00:08`, all access to the website for that IP address would be blocked for the next 5 minutes.
 Even if the same IP host attempted a login -- successful or or not -- one minute later at `01/Aug/1995:00:01:08`, that attempt should be ignored and logged to the `blocked.txt` file.
 Access to the site from that IP address would be allowed to resume at `01/Aug/1995:00:05:09`.